robusta-dev/krr/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+**Trusting custom Certificate Authority (CA) certificate:**

+If your llm provider url uses a certificate from a custom CA, in order to trust it, base-64 encode the certificate, and store it in an environment variable named ``CERTIFICATE``

 ## Free KRR UI on Robusta SaaS

 We highly recommend using the [free Robusta SaaS platform](https://platform.robusta.dev/signup/?utm_source=github&utm_medium=krr-readme).
 You can: